 Debt has become a part of the American experience.
-In between credit card balances carried over from month to month; monthly payments on vehicle loans for 5 years or more; student debts and mortgage that seems like life sentences, the average American is swimming in debts.
+In between credit card balances carried over from month to month, monthly payments on vehicle loans for five years or more, student debts and mortgage that seems like life sentences, the average American is swimming in debts.

-Though it seems, for most people, due to economic, personal and career factors, getting into debt is inevitable.
-However, it’s certainly possible for them to make changes in their financial habit and seek a life free of debt.
+Though it seems, for most people, getting into debt is inevitable due to economic, personal and career factors, it’s certainly possible for them to make changes in their financial habits and seek a life free of debt.

 It goes without saying that having lots of debt will tie down a greater part of your income or earnings.
 A credit card balance of $5,000 at 20% will take you years to clear while making a minimum repayment of $200 each month.

 Imagine somehow clearing this balance.
 Overnight, you’ll have an additional $200 to play with monthly.
 That’s about $2,400 in a year.
 The money you can put in a couple of investments to fast track your financial freedom; go to that exotic island you’ve always dreamed of, or pay cash for your dream car.

 Most importantly, that extra money can go a long way to shore up your retirement account balance.
 This could be the key to your retiring early rather than working well past the retirement age of 65.

 Your credit score is negatively affected by too much debt.
 And the closer your loans are to the credit limit, the worse your score will be.
 Having a bad credit score will make you pay much higher interest, thereby perpetuating the cycle of debt.